enspiral-dev-academy/community/README.md

 technical and soulful
 this event is focused on generosity of spirit.

-- Tweet sized summary
-- half-a-page or paragraph that summarizes ethos
+## Essays(?) worth writing

+- Open source is (should be?) kind.
-- The one-sheet as prospectus
+- The value of meatspace.
+- Balancing soulful and technical